Beast Busters

-Beast Busters is a rail shooter horror game released by SNK for arcades in 1989.
+Beast Busters (ビースト バスターズ) is a rail shooter horror game released by SNK for arcades in 1989.
 It was the first three-player light gun shooter video game.
 Ports were released for the Amiga and Atari ST in 1990.

+Plot

+In the year 199X, an unprecedented incident happened.
+Strange reporting of dead people (codenamed Beasts) coming back to life and attack the living.
+Realizing the unconventional nature of the incident, the mayor of the city where the outbreak occurred offered an immense reward to whoever manages to solve the mystery and contain the outbreak.
+Three heavily armed bounty hunters Johnny Justice, Paul Patriot and Sammy Stately enter into the Beast-infested city.

 Gameplay

-In the game, players control one of three militiamen named Johnny Justice, Paul Patriot and Sammy Stately, who must shoot their way out of a city that has been invaded by the undead.
+In the game, players control one of three mercenaries named Johnny Justice, Paul Patriot and Sammy Stately, who must discover the cause of a bizarre outbreak and shoot their way out of a city that has been invaded by the undead called Beasts.
 The original arcade machine allows for up to three players to play the game at the same time.
 Guns are mounted to the machine and look like machine guns.
 Players can earn a number of power-ups through the course of each stage to aid them in battle such as rockets, grenades, armor, health packs, and ammo.

 The game has seven sections for players to shoot their way through.
 In between stages players are shown cutscenes explaining the events of the zombie infestation that has overtaken the city.
 Each stage has a sub boss as well as an end boss to defeat, all of which have 2 forms to defeat.
 The game was known for having unusual bosses, such as a zombie punk who mutates into a dog, or a jeep which starts coming to life.
 One stage ends with the militiamen having to rescue a female CIA agent from that stage's boss.